-The global job market is tightening.
+The global labour market is tightening.
 As pandemic-related restrictions ease and businesses ramp up, we’ve quickly transitioned from an employer-driven market to a candidate-driven market.
-Confidence is on the rise, as is evident with record quit rates in the US, according to the US Bureau of Labor Statistics.
-The bureau also reports that the number of job openings in the US is also at a record high.
+Confidence is on the rise, as is evident with record quit rates in the US, according to the US Bureau of Labour Statistics.
+The bureau also reports that the number of vacancies in the US is also at a record high.

 This means lots of opportunities for job seekers who may have the leverage to negotiate higher pay, sign-on bonuses, and a more flexible schedule.
 For employers, this means they’ll need to be more aggressive, flexible, creative, and authentic to convert top candidates into great new hires.

 And while pay, benefits, and job flexibility are crucial aspects of any offer, culture, fit, and values remain extremely important to today’s and tomorrow’s workforce.
 86% of Millennials, the largest generation in the workforce, say they would consider taking a pay cut to work at a company whose values align with their own.
 According to Deloitte, 77% of Gen Z – the workforce of the future – say working at a company whose values align with their own is important.

 Showcasing your company’s culture, core values, and critical initiatives is essential early in the recruitment process to even be considered a possible destination.
 We’ve seen great innovation and improved engagement in this area over the years with employers introducing more dynamic, personalised career sites, contextualized employee testimonial videos, and targeted engagements via CRM and text.

 These early and middle stages of the recruitment process are critical to positioning your organisation as an employer of choice and establishing a deep connection with candidates.